How to Get Free Income Tax Filing Help

 IRS Free File

-The IRS Free File program is a partnership between the Internal Revenue Service and seven brand-name tax software companies that donate their products and online filing services.
+Taxpayers who have an adjusted gross income (AGI) of $84,000 or less can use the IRS Free File program, a partnership between the Internal Revenue Service and eight brand-name tax software companies that donate their products and online filing services.
 Instead of buying the software yourself and purchasing updates, you get the service for free.

 Note: To use this free service, you must start at the IRS Free File page, not at the website of the income tax software provider that you choose.
 Otherwise, you will not be offered the free tax prep and filing option.